Deploying AngelTrack means converting your organization over to mobile computing.

 Decide whether to issue devices to vehicles, or to employees, or use a shared pool.
 Issuing devices to individual employees reduces losses but requires a lot more devices.

-Register all company-owned mobile devices using whichever “find my device” app is available for that device.
+Then, register all company-owned mobile devices using whichever “find my device” app is available for that device.
 Give supervisors’ devices the ability to access this tracking information in real time.

 Arrange storage and charging for company-owned devices